javierbrea/eslint-plugin-boundaries/README.md

 ### Migrating from v4.x

 v5.0.0 release is compatible with eslint v9 and above.
-If you were using v4.x with eslint below v9, you should [read the eslint guide to migrate to v9](https://eslint.org/docs/latest/use/migrate-to-9.0.0).
+It may be also compatible with previous eslint versions, but you might read the [documentation of the `4.2.2` version](https://github.com/javierbrea/eslint-plugin-boundaries/tree/v4.2.2) to know how to configure it properly using the legacy configuration format.
+You may also be interested on reading the [eslint guide to migrate to v9](https://eslint.org/docs/latest/use/migrate-to-9.0.0).

 ### Migrating from v3.x